Les Plasticiens

 They also called on artists to follow the example of Piet Mondrian.
 The Plasticiens sought to objectify paintings instead of paint objects.
 For example, Toupin shaped his own canvases into geometric shapes so that they would be objects of another kind.

 Guido Molinari created Plasticien works between 1959 and 1962.
-Other artists associated with the movement are Claude Tousignant, Denis Juneau, George E. Russell and Fernand Leduc.
+Other artists associated with the movement are Claude Tousignant, Denis Juneau, Fernand Leduc and more distantly, George E. Russell.